TRIP REPORT: Spotting the Big Five in Kruger National Park!

 During our drive, Brian gave us a whole lot of insight and facts about all the animals found in Kruger National Park.
 He also informed us about the rapidly growing problem of poaching of Rhino in Kruger.

 Unfortunately, poachers have been increasingly targeting rhinos for their horns.
-As a matter of fact, approximately 55 rhino have been killed since Jan 1, 2012.
+As a matter of fact, at the time of writing this (2/26/12) approximately 55 rhino have been killed since the first of the year.
 That’s nearly one per day.

-Well, rhino horns are used widely as an aphrodisiac in the east.
+Rhino horns are used widely as an aphrodisiac in the east.
 They are also used to treat breast cancer in Thailand.
-Because of this, the demand for the horns of Rhinos is sky high at the moment.
-Rhino horn has never been proven to cure cancer or work as an aphrodisiac although people in the East believes it does both.
+Because of this, the demand for the horns of Rhinos is sky high.
+Rhino horn has never been proven to cure cancer or work as an aphrodisiac although people in the east believe it does.

 The sad part about the whole rhino poaching situation is that they don’t need to be killed to have the horn removed but the poachers kill them anyways.
 It’s easier to kill them and then cut the horn off rather than tranquilize them and cut it off.
 They go in fast, and get out fast.
-All for the cash.
+All for that cash money.

 Note: Removing the horn from a rhino does not hurt them.
 The horn will actually grow back over time.
 The fact that the poachers kill the animals before chopping their horns just makes it that much more of an atrocity.